enricobottazzi/designated-verifier-proof/README.md

 4. Verify the Proof

 ```
-node cli/dvp.js verify-proof test-folder/proof.json test-folder/public.json artifacts
+node cli/dvp.js verify-proof test-folder/proof.json test-folder/public.json artifacts-folder
 ```

 Where:

 - `test-folder/proof.json` and `test-folder/public.json` are the paths where the proof and the public Signal have been saved
-- `artifacts` is the folder where the artifacts have been downloaded from step 1
+- `artifacts-folder` is the folder where the artifacts have been downloaded from step 1

 ## To-Do list